 You can request a physical debit card that can be used while shopping and cash withdrawals.
 ICICI Bank issues the Pocket debit card for a small fee.
 Online bill payments, recharges and cash transfers are some of the facilities from this payment system.

 If you’re residing in rural India and need an app that easily links with a bank account, go for the India Post Payments Bank (IPPB) online bill pay and electronic payments system.
 You can download the app and visit the nearest post office branch to complete full KYC formalities.

 Bharat Kosh literally means India’s Treasury.
-This is a special portal of the Indian government where you can pay non-tax related fees for various services.
-There’re numerous options to pay various bills or make payments to the Central and state governments as well as Union Territory administrations using net banking, UPI and credit and debit cards, among others.
+This is a special portal of the Indian government where you can pay non-tax-related fees for various services.
+There’re numerous options to pay various bills or make payments to the Central and state governments as well as Union Territory administrations using net banking, UPI, credit, and debit cards, among others.

 Personally, I use more than one of these online bill payment services in India because they provide a lot of flexibility.
-They’re useful for paying electricity bills, gas and water bills, vodafone or airtel bill payment at discounts, sometimes bill pay with cashback and lots more.
+They’re useful for paying electricity bills, gas and water bills, Vodafone or airtel bill payments at discounts, sometimes bill pay with cashback and lots more.
 And all transactions can be done quickly from the comfort of my home and office.
 You too would like them.

 Which is the best platform to pay bills?

 There are several platforms available for paying bills, such as online banking, bill pay services, mobile apps, and automatic payments.
 Popular examples of online banking portals include those offered by Chase, Wells Fargo, and Bank of America.
 Bill pay service providers include Bill Pay, Prism Money, and CheckFree.
 Mobile apps for bill payments include those offered by utility companies like PG&E, and service providers like AT&T. Ultimately, the best platform will depend on individual preferences and needs.
 It's recommended to research the options available and choose the one that best meets your needs.